 Kirk gave him the quick, mocking smile that ticked most people off.
 Spock just went back to work, apparently unperturbed.

-The hell of it was he’d be more than just opposed to Spock taking up with Chris—he’d be livid.
-Even if he had been the one to break up with her once it was clear he was on the ship for good again.
+The hell of it was he'd be more than just opposed to Spock taking up with Chris—he'd be livid.
+Even if he'd been the one to break up with her once it was clear he was on the ship for good again.

 Even if she'd resisted being broken up with.